 2. Set a Budget and Stick to It

 The next thing you should do is tally the projected costs of your necessary expenditures.
-This will include costs involved in production as well as the costs of actually running your business.
-After itemising your list of expenses and tallying the figures, you can set a budget going forward.
-At this point it is essential to stay within the limits you have set for your company.
+This will include costs involved in the production as well as the costs of actually running your business.
+After itemizing your list of expenses and tallying the figures, you can set a budget going forward.
+At this point, it is essential to stay within the limits you have set for your company.

-3. Utilise Technology to Keep Spending within Limits
+3. Utilize Technology to Keep Spending within Limits

 One of the amazing innovations this century is in having technology that can control your spending.
 Cloud-based software is available from Claritum.com that lets you set parameters on what you can afford and then the software literally automates the buying process.
 Continual searches for the materials you need will keep costs updated in real time.

 You can set controls as to the price per item your company can afford and the cloud-based software does the rest.
 Now you can spend exactly what you can afford without hundreds of manpower hours manually searching for products and suppliers that have what you need at a cost you can afford.

 When first starting out there is bound to be a certain amount of waste due to trial and error.
 This type of waste probably cannot be avoided altogether but it can be significantly reduced with a little effort paying attention to where that waste is originating.
 Correct it immediately.
 More importantly, is a number of wasted manpower hours you incur.
 From the very beginning, it is in your best interest to obtain software that can automate the tasks your people are doing daily such as those routine tasks delegated to HR and, of course, the spending control cloud-based platform mentioned above.
 From CNC automated manufacturing processes to regular mass email correspondence, there are many ways to control wasted labor by automating processes with today’s innovative technology.